Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 of recovered people, and $$D$$ of dead evolve through time.
 The parameter $$\gamma$$ is the rate at which infectious people recover from the COVID-19, and $$\mu$$ is the rate at which they die from COVID-19.

-TO avoid equation in the following,  we can graphically visualise the SIRD model as follows.
+To avoid the use of equations,  I will, from now on, graphically represent the SIRD model as follows.

 <center>
-  {% include image.html url="/assets/images/Post_COVID19/SIRD.png" description="" %}
+  {% include image.html url="/assets/images/Post_COVID19/SIRD.png" description="SIRD Model.
+To each box corresponds a
+  category of the SIRD model.
+The arrows represent the flux of people between categories.
+On top of the arrows you find the amount of people that change category per units of time" %}
 </center>